Back

 For Honu we needed a visual language that felt earned, not assembled.
 Wireframes came first, needed to test content flow before committing to anything visual.

 Then I ran an experiment.
-Instead of collecting references by style, I mapped emotions to design layers: harmony through typography, freshness through imagery, responsibility through grid and composition, premium through color.
-Each layer had one job.
-When all four clicked together, I knew I had the right direction.
-The layout, color, and type pairing fell into place almost immediately.
+Instead of collecting references by style, I mapped emotions to design layers, harmony through typography, freshness through imagery, premium through color.
+When all four clicked, the direction was clear.

 Typography & Grid